Yes, Narcissists Can Change. Here's How.

 Narcissists simply react a lot of the time.
 They are impulsive and careless.
 Even when they seem to be planning schemes and manipulations, they are simply reacting to a need or want they have without thinking about the consequences of what they are doing.
 These things don't matter.
 All that matters is need and want.
 Because of their magical thinking, they believe it will all work out fine, and because of their denial, they are able to justify everything they do.
 This all takes place after their impulse though.
 It is a reaction to their reaction, so to speak.

 As an example, a former client was married to a very physically abusive narcissist.
-The narcissist claimed that he didn't want to be violent because he didn't want to be that kind of person (notice it had nothing to do with the pain he was causing his wife, but rather shame for himself), but that he couldn't help himself because it was just a knee-jerk reaction that happened when he got upset.
+The narcissist claimed that he didn't want to be violent because he didn't want to be that kind of person (notice it had nothing to do with the pain he was causing his wife, only shame for himself), but that he couldn't help himself because it was just a knee-jerk reaction that happened when he got upset.
 This couple adopted a large breed male dog as a pup and as the pup got older, he began to confront the narcissist when the narcissist would physically attack the wife, even biting the narcissist on more than one occasion.
 The dog got very large, so the narcissist became afraid of him and stopped hitting the wife out of fear of injury.

 Consequences only work if someone understands them and if they care.
 For example, ending the relationship with the narcissist only matters if the loss of the relationship means something to the narcissist about himself.
 If it doesn't, this is no threat and therefore, no consequence.
 The narcissist doesn't care about what you think of their behavior.
 They live behind Teflon armor and your feelings, accusations and complaints can't touch them.
 In order for narcissists to be motivated to change their behavior, they have to dislike their own behavior and the way it makes them feel so much that they don't want to feel that way anymore, and they have to be able to remain focused on that even when they are upset.
 This is the only thing that will motivate a narcissist to change something they are doing: their own feelings.